xenhancer/chatenhancer/README.md

 You can:
 - Modify the UI in `createPanel()` (HTML and inline styles)
 - Add new buttons and functionality in `attachBehavior()`
-- Change element selectors to match ChatGPT's DOM structure
+- Change element selectors to match the target chat interface's DOM structure
 - Customize the collapsible behavior in `setupCollapsibleAnswers()`

 No build step required - just edit files and reload the extension.